caitlinnguyen0/Audio_Classification_Transformer/README.md

 ## Setup
 Transformer model was trained on GoogleColab running python 3.8.10.

 Training and testing data (explained below) should be downloaded and added to the Google Drive account associated with the account running Colab.
-In a new notebook, clone this repository and create a folder called "Transformer_training_audio" within the content directory.

 ## Downloading Training and Testing Data
 8,732 audio samples can be downloaded from [UrbanSound8K](https://urbansounddataset.weebly.com/download-urbansound8k.html).